rorlig/babylogger/README.md

 + Transparent Toolbar - migrate to toolbar from actionbar
 + Sleep Tracking
 + The app launch site is thebabyapp.com - build on bootstrap theme I purchased from wrapbootstrap (not sharing that code due to license issues)
++ Backing up to cloud via Parse or Personal Server

 ## Todo

++ Sleep Cloud Functions calling and caching.
++ Remove Skip Button.
++ Add Links to Privacy, Terms and Conditions on the Login Page.
++ Growth call the results in reverse order for graphing data.
++ Milestone Images
++ Baby Images

 ## Stretch Goals
 + Adding Multiple Baby Tracking.
-+ Backing up to cloud via Parse or Personal Server : - This is probably coming in a week or two.
-Parse is pretty awesome
 + Web component for the application.
 + Equivalent IOS Application.
 + Reminders
 + Milestone Pictures